-- Create sign-up forms that fit your image and easily include them in your posts or pages
+- Create sign-up forms to embed on your posts or pages

-- Manage your contacts simply and efficiently, within your CMS
+- Manage your Sendinblue subscribers within your CMS

-- automatically send your email contacts an email whenever you make a new post or add a new product to your site
+- Automatically send an email whenever you’ve added a new post or product to your site

 - Access and analyze your campaign statistics to continually optimise performance and results.

-In Sendinblue, it’s important to set global exit conditions and restart conditions for your workflow.
+It’s important to define the exit and restart conditions for your email automation workflow.

-These are a set of rules that define who should and shouldn’t enter your workflow. conditions that let you easily tell your workflow:
+These are the rules that define who should and shouldn’t enter your workflow.

-“If the contact [meets condition X] then remove them from the workflow (exit condition) or bring them back to the beginning of the workflow (restart condition).’
+“If the subscriber [meets condition X] then remove them from the workflow (exit condition) or bring them back to the beginning of the workflow (restart condition).’

 Think of the exit condition as the goal you want your workflow to accomplish.

-Similarly, restart conditions tell you when your contact has done something that signals the need to start from the beginning.
-For example, if your contact registered for your event, but didn’t turn up, it’s time to enter them back into your nurture stream.
+Similarly, restart conditions tell you when a subscriber has done something that signals the need to start from the beginning.
+Let’s say your subscriber registers for the event but doesn’t show up.
+Then it’s time to enter them back into your nurture stream.

-Global exit and restart conditions are important to show you recognise and value new customers, prevent customer churn, and provide an overall seamless customer experience.
+Global exit and restart conditions are important to show you recognize and value new customers.
+They also prevent customer churn and provide an overall seamless customer experience.

-Effective use of automation is becoming inextricably linked to email marketing success.
+Automation is becoming more and more linked to email marketing success.

-Not only does automation help to build better customer relationships, but it frees up a tonne of time and energy, allowing you and your team to work strategically and spend your time where it matters most.
+Not only does automation help build better customer relationships, it also frees up a ton of time and energy.
+This means you can work strategically and spend your time where it matters most.

-If you want to scale your one-to-one personalised communications and deliver consistent, repeatable email campaigns that transform leads into loyal customers, then automation technology is the fastest way forward.
+If you want to scale one-to-one personalized communication and transform leads into loyal customers, then email automation is the fastest way forward.